Dolphins Don't Really Have a Choice at Quarterback

 The question is whether it will be permanent, at least in terms of Tua being removed as the starting quarterback.

-The Dolphins might not even have a chance right now or next season.
+The Dolphins might not even have a choice right now or next season.

 More Miami Dolphins Coverage: